bramble-lang/thorn/viewer/README.md

-# Braid Viewer
+# Thorn Viewer
-UI component of the Braid insight and introspection platform.
-This allows a user to view and interact with the insight data generated during a Braid compiler run.
+UI component of the Thorn insight and introspection platform.
+This allows a user to view and interact with the insight data generated during a Bramble compiler run.

 ## Getting Started
-The Viewer queries the Braid Service (which hosts the insight data) and then renders that data for viewing.
+The Viewer queries the Thorn Service (which hosts the insight data) and then renders that data for viewing.

 ## Running